Doctor Who season 2 (1964–1965)

-The second season of British science fiction television series Doctor Who was originally broadcast on BBC1 between 1964 and 1965.
+The second season of the British science fiction television series Doctor Who was originally broadcast on BBC1 between 1964 and 1965.
 The season began on 31 October 1964 with Planet of Giants and ended with The Time Meddler on 24 July 1965.
 Like the first season, production was overseen by the BBC's first female producer Verity Lambert.
 Story editor David Whitaker continued to handle the scripts and stories during early production, handing over to Dennis Spooner as the season began to air; Spooner subsequently left his role by the season's end, and was replaced by Donald Tosh for its final serial.
 By the season's end, Lambert was the only remaining production member from the team responsible for creating the series.

 The season continued to star William Hartnell as the first incarnation of the Doctor, an alien who travels through time and space in his TARDIS, which appears to be a British police box on the outside.
 Carole Ann Ford continued her role as the Doctor's granddaughter Susan Foreman, who acts as his companion alongside her schoolteachers Ian Chesterton and Barbara Wright, portrayed by William Russell and Jacqueline Hill, respectively.
 Ford departed the series at the conclusion of the season's second serial, The Dalek Invasion of Earth, replaced by Maureen O'Brien as Vicki in the following story, The Rescue.
 Towards the end of the season, Russell and Hill also depart in the final episode of The Chase, replaced by Peter Purves as Steven Taylor.
 Hartnell remained as the only original cast member.